-Ovulation pain, also known as mittelschmerz, is a one-sided lower abdominal pain that some women experience when they ovulate.
-Ovulation is the time of the menstrual cycle when the ovary releases a mature ovum into the fallopian tube.
+Ovulation pain or mittelschmerz is a one-sided, lower abdominal pain that appears in some women during ovulation.
+Ovulation is a phase in the menstrual cycle when a mature ovum is released into the fallopian tube from the ovary.

-Read this post to learn more about the symptoms, causes, treatments, and home remedies for ovulation pain.
+This post will help you learn more about the symptoms, causes, treatments, and home remedies for ovulation pain.

 Where Does Ovulation Pain Occur?